Google Gemini vs ChatGPT: Which Free AI Chatbot Wins in 2026?

 The short answer

-• For long documents, research, and anything multimodal: Gemini.
+- Long documents, research, anything multimodal: Gemini.

-• For coding, structured tasks, and ecosystem polish: ChatGPT.
+- Coding, structured tasks, ecosystem polish: ChatGPT.

-• For free, no-signup, casual use: Gemini (via tools like Smillee AI).
+- Free, no-signup, casual use: Gemini (via tools like Smillee AI).

 1. Free tier — who's more generous?